 - Plunge a clean mop into the water/vinegar mixture and ensure it is thoroughly wrung out before mopping.

 - Mop away!
-I do recommend mopping in the same direction of the floor boards, if as the water dries it leaves a streak, it will be less visible.
-Also change the liquid if it starts to look dirty.
+I recommend mopping in the direction of the floorboards, because as the water dries it leaves a streak, and it will be less visible.
+Also, change the liquid if it starts to look dirty.